Rondo neighborhood: Early history

+Established Black community

 Rondo was the backbone of the Black community in St. Paul.
 Black homeownership thrived in Minnesota from 1900 on.
 Organizations in Rondo included the St. Paul chapter of the National Association for the Advancement of Colored People in which Roy Wilkins was involved; Black newspapers included the St. Paul Echo between 1925 and 1927, the Appeal, the Northwest Bulletin, and the St. Paul Recorder (now the Minnesota Spokesman-Recorder).
 The St. Paul Echo was published by Earl Wilkins, brother of Roy Wilkins.

 The St. Paul chapter of the Urban League, the Hallie Q. Brown Community Center, the Phyllis Wheatley Community Center and many other community resources took form in Rondo.

 Black baseball remains an enduring part of the Rondo legacy.
 Famous players include Toni Stone, one of three women who played in the Negro leagues in the early 1950s; and Roy Campanella - Hall of Fame catcher for the Brooklyn Dodgers - who lived in Rondo during the late 1940s while with an earlier version of the Saints.

-Decision to route I-94 through Rondo neighborhood
+Dave Winfield, the Hall of Fame outfielder whose career spanned the 1970s to early 1990s, grew up in Rondo neighborhood until his family was displaced by the highway construction project.

+Routing of Interstate 94

 The Federal Aid Highway Act of 1956 provided funding to American cities to build a network of freeways, necessitated by greater automobile use nationwide.
 A choice of routes existed; one other option was farther north, along abandoned rail tracks.
 The more central route — through the majority-Black neighborhood of Rondo — was chosen.
 In hindsight, there is widespread agreement that the negative ramifications of this construction fell disproportionately on the residents of Rondo.

 The black community of Rondo was weakened, some black residents moved to other areas in the Twin Cities including Maplewood, Brooklyn Center, Robbinsdale and Crystal.
 Those who stayed suffered from fewer black establishments and the geographic interruption of neighborhood by the freeway.

 Other negative outcomes of the route chosen include the separation of the Minnesota State Capitol building from the commercial district of Downtown St. Paul, and some inconvenience for the Prospect Park neighborhood in Minneapolis.